devHybrid0306/typicode-post-react/README.md

 # Fetching Posts and comments built by Typescript, React.js, Styled-components and React-query
-This app is depoloyed by surge. http://typicode-posts-react.surge.sh/
+This app is deployed by surge. http://typicode-posts-react.surge.sh/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).